delphic/fury-roguelike/gdd.md

 ## Story
 The hero's hometown is suffering from a plague of monsters.
 Welling up from the deep, they seem unending.
-Legend tells of the Amulet of Yala - Yet Another Lost Amulet - that can be used to stem the tide.
+Legend tells of the Amulet of Power that can be used to stem the tide.
 After a long night at the tavern, the hero promises to save the day - and sets forth into the dungeon.

 ## Basic Game Loops